 Biology at MCLA

-The Biology curriculum is built on four foundational courses - Intro to Biology, Botany, Genetics, and Zoology - that explore biology from the molecular and cellular level to the level of populations and ecosystems.
+The Department of Biology offers a four-year program leading to a Bachelor of Science in biology.
+The curriculum is built upon four foundational courses; Intro to Biology, Botany, Genetics, and Zoology - that explore biology from the molecular and cellular level to the level of populations and ecosystems.
 You will seek to understand the origin, evolution, and physiological mechanisms of all forms of life.
 Advanced courses let you pursue your areas of interest.
+Upon completion of their program, graduates will be able to:

 Why MCLA is Different